Kalamazoo Felony Lawyers

 Trial: We will advise you of your options and give you our best legal advice about whether we believe it makes sense to take your case to trial.
 If so, you can rely on us to provide intelligent and aggressive defense against all charges.

-To arrange a free initial consultation, please contact our law firm by email or call us toll free at (888) 461-7744.
+To arrange a FREE initial consultation, please contact our law firm by email or call us toll free at (888) 461-7744.
 Our lawyers offer discounted fees for students, seniors and members of the military.
-From offices in Kalamazoo, Paw Paw and Grand Rapids, we represent clients facing felony charges throughout western Michigan.
+We represent clients facing felony charges from offices in Kalamazoo, Paw Paw and Grand Rapids.

 A Testimonial About Our Results-Driven Felony Criminal Defense Lawyers: "I want to offer my gratitude to you and your staff for your representation of my son.
 [Your clerk] was kind, considerate and responsive to our concerns and questions.
 We are, obviously, pleased with the outcome, crediting you with making the difference between dismissal and a conviction." - Carol K., 4.18.08